Policy

 - 4. Information Release Authorization

-If an employee is unable to work due to a work-related injury, he or she must complete a Leave of Absence & Benefit Option form and provide the Worker's Compensation Coordinator (WCC) with a doctor's statement indicating inability to work.
-The employee must be off work for more than 3 days to qualify for income replacement benefits equal to two-thirds of his or her average earnings over the previous 52 weeks.
-The first three days of absence must be recorded on the employee's time card.
-Accrued sick or vacation time should be used.
-If the time lost eventually exceeds 15 days, the first three days will be compensated under Worker's Compensation.
-All accident-related medical expenses are the responsibility of the State, no matter how long the employee is off work.
+- If an employee is unable to work due to a work-related injury, they must complete a Leave of Absence & Benefit Option form and provide the WCC with a doctor's statement indicating inability to work.
+The employee must be off work for more than three (3) days to qualify for income replacement benefits equal to two-thirds of their average earnings over the previous 52 weeks.
+The first three (3) days of absence must be recorded on the employee's time card.
+Accrued benefit time should be used.
+If the time lost eventually exceeds 14 days, the first three (3) days will be compensated under Worker's Compensation.

 If the employee is off payroll for an entire payroll period, he or she is responsible for any payroll deductions which would normally be taken (Credit Union, insurance, etc.).
 The employee will be billed directly for insurance deductions which are normally payroll deducted.

-Before returning to work from a Worker's Compensation Leave of Absence, the employee must present to the Office of Environmental Health and Safety a physician's release to return to work signed by the physician with the date of return and restrictions, if any.
+Before returning to work from a leave of absence, the employee must provide EHS with a physical copy of the physician's release to return to work signed by the physician with the date of return and restrictions, if any.